 Commitment

-The 2014 IPCC assessment estimates the commitment due to atmospheric greenhouse gases at 2.0C.
+The 2014 IPCC assessment estimated the commitment due to atmospheric greenhouse gases at 2.0°C.

 'AOGCMs estimated a most likely value of about 0.6°C for 2100 (relative to 1980–1999, AR4).
 CMIP5 results are consistent with those numbers, with an additional warming of about 0.5°C 200 years after stabilization of the forcing'.
 (AR5 WG1 CH12 p 1103).
 This does not include amplifying feedbacks.